molgenis/molgenis-service-armadillo/README.md

 # Armadillo installation
 Armadillo requires Java to run, Docker to access the DataSHIELD profiles, and OIDC for authentication (not needed for local tests).
-Below instructions how to run Armadillo directly from Java, as a Docker container or as a service on Ubuntu.
+Below instructions how to run Armadillo directly from Java, as a Docker container, as a service on Ubuntu or from source code.
 Note that for production you should add a https proxy for essential security:

 ### Run Armadillo using java commandline